 NATIONAL CARTOONISTS DAY

-Observed on May 5, it is National Cartoonists Day.
-This day honors all those creative ink-stained artists, past and present, the fascinating pieces they have created and the humor they have brought into our lives.
+Observed on May 5th each year, National Cartoonists day honors all those creative ink-stained artists, past and present, and the fascinating pieces they have created.
+Throughout the years, their talents bring humor, entertainment into our lives while provoking thought and debate, too.

 American comic strip writer and artist, Richard Outcault (January 14, 1863 – September 25, 1928) is considered the inventor of the modern comic strip.
 At 15 years of age, he studied for three years at the McMicken University’s School of Design in Cincinnati.
-Outcault is the creator of The Yellow Kid and Buster Brown.
+Outcault created the comic strips The Yellow Kid and Buster Brown.

 Outcault was a 2008 Judges’ Choice inductee into the Will Eisner Comic Book Hall of Fame.